rasmusj-se/WriterCMS/README.md

 ## Purpose
 After scouting the web, I could not find a blogging tool as simple as clean as I was searching for.
 Most of the tools contain lots of - for me - unnecessary features, which inspired me to write my own tool.
 Hence, Writer was born.

+## Demo
+I am currently developing Writer during my spare time, and my pre-alpha version can be found [here](http://resa.axelniklasson.se).
+Please bear in mind that I'm currently focusing on funcitonality and have only implemented styles for small screens.
+Mobile-first and all that.

 ## Goal
 Writer is intended to be used by me and my friend while backpacking in South-East Asia in 2017.
 We're going away for six months and I thought it would be awesome to document our trip using a blog.
 It will therefore probably be heavily customized for personal use.